APPLICATIONS FOR THE 2020 COHORT ARE NOW OPEN

-1) When you’re looking to make your application to Frontline, be thorough with your research and ensure this is the right job and career for you.
-Once you understand what it is you’ll be doing on a daily basis and what Frontline are looking for, you’ll be able to tailor your application appropriately.
+1) When you make your application to Frontline, be thorough with your research and ensure this is the right job and career for you.
+Once you understand what you will be doing on a daily basis and what Frontline are looking for, you’ll be able to tailor your application appropriately.

 3) Don’t just tell us what a social worker is and what Frontline does – we already know.
 Tell us something interesting; tell us what’s driving you to really want to do this and show that you really connect with the opportunity.

 4) Prepare for the online test.
 Practise it online and take it in an appropriate environment – somewhere with a reliable computer/internet connection and somewhere you’ve got space to think.

 4) We understand the video interview can feel a bit unnatural, but do try not to be rigid or scripted.
 Be yourself, smile and act like it’s a normal interview.
 If you feel yourself rushing, take a deep breath and make yourself comfortable between questions.
 It’s a real opportunity to show us your personality as well as your passion for the programme.
 Knowing where the camera is and doing some practice beforehand will ensure a more natural delivery.

 6) Make sure you read up on the Frontline competencies.
 It’s really important to be able to demonstrate the right competencies in the competency-based questions at the beginning of your application and at the assessment centre, so check them out here.